CellProfiler/CellProfiler/cellprofiler/data/help/navigation_test_menu.rst

 Test Mode* from the menu bar in the main window.
 At this point, you will see the following features appear:

--  A Pause icon |HelpContent_TestMode_image0|  will appear to the left of each module.
 -  The buttons available at the bottom of the pipeline panel change.
+-  A Pause icon |HelpContent_TestMode_image_pause|  will appear to the left of each module.
+-  A Step icon |HelpContent_TestMode_image_step| will appear next to the module which is due to be executed next.
+Once executed this icon will change to be dimmer  |HelpContent_TestMode_image_stepped|.
+You can click on these icons to jump back and execute these modules again.

 You can run your pipeline in Test mode by selecting *Test > Step to Next Module* or clicking the *Run* or *Step* buttons at the bottom of the